-CONCLUSION
+6 CONCLUSION

-Hydrological modelling has shown the need to implement water quantity measures in the development to meet Wollondilly Council requirements.
-However it is suggested that the site be considered exempt from, detention due to the close proximity to the Nepean River.
+Modelling has shown the need to implement water quantity measures in the development to meet Wollondilly Council requirements as stated earlier under Section 2.
+However it is suggested that the site be considered exempt from detention due to the close proximity to the Nepean River, as detailed under Section 3.2.
 A stormwater management strategy has been designed to protect the receiving waters from water quality impacts in support of future Development Applications.